mvolkmann/blog/src/flutter.md

     This is an incredibly useful debugging tool!
     It displays the widget tree on the left.
     Selecting a widget displays details about it on the right.

     The "Layout Explorer" tab displays layout details for the widget.
+    Click "Show Guidelines" at the top to see lines in the simulator that indicate the location and size of each widget that is currently displayed.

     The "Details Tree" tab displays the properties of the widget.

   - Open Observatory Timeline